Shakeb100/GroomingGenie/README.md

 - Personalized grooming suggestions based on user's current state and goals
 - Easy to use and navigate
 - Suggests popular products to users to achieve their facial hair goals.
 - Try on different beard styles before making a commitment!
-Upload a photo of yourself and see how you would look with a beard using our Beard Generator powered by Huggingface and PyTorch.
+Upload a photo of yourself and see how you would look with a beard using our AI Beard Generator powered by Huggingface and PyTorch.

 ## Technologies Used 💻